canonical/certification-docs/Policy_Guide.rst

 Virtual Machine Requirements
 ''''''''''''''''''''''''''''

-Guests or VMs created for the purpose of certifying Ubuntu as Guest on a non-Ubuntu host OS should have a minimum of 4 GiB RAM and at least 100 GiB of disk space to ensure the tests run successfully.
+Guests or VMs created for the purpose of ceertifying Ubuntu as Guest on a non-Ubuntu host OS should have a minimum of 4 GiB RAM and at least 100 GiB of disk space to ensure the tests run successfully.

-Guests should also have at least one virtual NIC that can successfully ping the MAAS server / ``iperf`` Target.
+Guests should also have at least one virtual NIC that can successfully ping the MAAS server and iperf target.

-Certifications of this type will use the "virtual-machine-full" testplan, which is a subset of the full server suite defined by the "server-full" testplan.
+Certifications of this type will use the “virtual-machine-full” testplan, which is a subset of the full server suite defined by the “server-full” testplan.

 KVM testing is generally not required for certification of Ubuntu as Guest scenarios as nested virtualization (e.g. running KVM inside a VM is considered